kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

 ### General

 - EC2 is a web service that provides resizable compute capacity in the cloud.
-EC2 = speed in provisioning or eliminating capacity.
+EC2 = speed in provisioning or eliminating compute capacity.
 - Purchase and Pricing Options
   - On Demand: pay fixed rate by the hour with no commitment.
   - Reserved: provides reserved capacity in 1- or 3-years terms for significantly reduced costs.
   - Spot: bid for capacity; no guarantees.
     - If spot instance is terminated by AWS, no charge to consumer for partial hour.
-However, if consumer terminates instance with partial hour, consumer is charged.
+    - However, if consumer terminates instance with partial hour, consumer is charged.
   - Dedicated Hosts: dedicated physical EC2 server.
+    - Can only toggle between Dedicated mode and Host mode; cannot be changed from or to Default mode (shared tenancy)
 - Assign an IAM Role (i.e. limit permitted actions) to an EC2 in order to lock down blast radius from security breach.
 - Metadata about an instance is available; can get info about an instance (such as its public ip or the user data script).